For vaccination of youth 6 months through 4 years (Pfizer) and 6 months through 5 years (Moderna):

 The vaccine’s safety was studied in approximately 3,100 children ages 5 through 11 who received the vaccine and no serious side effects have been detected in the ongoing study.

 The available safety data to support the EUA include more than 4,600 participants (3,100 vaccine, 1,538 placebo) ages 5 through 11 years enrolled in the ongoing study.
-In this trial, a total of 1,444 vaccine recipients were followed for safety for at least 2 months after the second dose.
+In this trial, a total of 1,444 vaccine recipients were followed for safety for at least two months after the second dose.

 Side effects were generally mild to moderate in severity and occurred within two days after vaccination, and most went away within one to two days.